 Users sometimes enter sensitive information such as credit card numbers in tickets when they shouldn't.
 In addition to being visible to anybody with access to the ticket, the credit card number automatically gets stored in a database with the rest of the ticket.

-Credit card numbers are identified in incoming tickets by using the Luhn algorithm and by looking for the prefixes and lengths of common credit card types.
+Credit card numbers are identified in incoming tickets and comments/internal notes by using the Luhn algorithm and by looking for the prefixes and lengths of common credit card types.
 The checks don't guarantee that all credit card numbers will be identified.
 They also don't guarantee that some numbers that aren't credit card numbers will be skipped.
 The system does check for phone number and URL patterns and skips them.
 For example, some international phone numbers may pass the Luhn check -- though if the numbers start with a +, they won't be redacted.

 Numbers that appear to be valid credit card numbers are redacted by replacing some digits with a replacement character, leaving the first 6 digits and the last 4 digits intact.
 Example: